- Biological Inventions

 In order to make registered IP agreements to be fully effective, the Indonesian government has issued regulations for Recordation of Intellectual Property License Agreement.
 This enactment will enable the licensor to easily license their Trademarks to the third party.

 Benefits from Agreement

-The record of license agreement may be made against any of the intellectual property field like copyright and other related rights, patent, trademarks, industrial design, integrated circuit layout design, trade secret, and plant varieties.
+The record of license agreement may be made against any of the intellectual property fields like copyright and other related rights, patent, trademarks, industrial design, integrated circuit layout design, trade secret, and plant varieties.

-The following are few of the general requirements for recordation of license agreement GR No. 36/2018 :
+The following are a few of the general requirements for recordation of license agreement GR No. 36/2018 :

-For recordation of License, either the licensor or the licensee may file IP license agreement with DGIP.
+For recordation of License, either the licensor or the licensee may file an IP license agreement with DGIP.

 An IP license agreement should consist of:

 - Date, month, year, and the location where license agreement was signed